blahosyl/task-manager-frontend/README.md

 #### Security

 `npm audit fix` was run after every time a new package was installed.
-It is beyond the scope of the currect project to fix all dependency warnings, as these are typically handled by more senior developers or dedicated security engineers.
+It is beyond the scope of the correct project to fix all dependency warnings, as these are typically handled by more senior developers or dedicated security engineers.

 ## Testing